 For vendor-specific cipher suites, the length of the temporal key (and the value of Length) depend on the vendor-specific algorithm.

-The temporal key is configured into the STA by the SME through the use of the MLME-SETKEYS.request primitive.
+The temporal key, and if WUR frame protection is negotiated, the WTK is configured into the STA by the SME through the use of the MLME-SETKEYS.request primitive.
 The STA uses the temporal key with the pairwise cipher suite; interpretation of this value is specific to the cipher suite.

 12.12.2.5.3 PTKSA Key derivation with FILS authentication